grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 The moniker "Stilt City" might have been somewhat pejorative, but it was accurate.
 It sat on a vast river delta which rapidly attenuated the big ocean rollers down to calm, flat, and brown water.
 The structures built on pylons began to appear relatively far out into the ocean --- some in places where the water was dozens of meters deep.
 The buildings there teetered high above the larger waves they needed to clear in those deeper waters, perched atop artificial underwater forests of rigidly spaced trees placed by the work of human hands.
 The structures farthest out from the mainland popped up in clumps in the distance on both sides of the _Prospect_.
 It was hard not to imagine them as circus performers striding around on tall stilts.

 The _Prospect_ floated into the main channel that led into the city.
-It was nearly a mile wide for much of its passage, the muck of the bottom laboriously carved out to be deep enough to easily accomodate the very largest ships on the ocean, but otherwise equivalent to the large rivers that bisects so many coastal cities.
+It was nearly a mile wide for much of its passage, the muck of the bottom laboriously carved out to be deep enough to easily accommodate the very largest ships on the ocean, but otherwise equivalent to the large rivers that bisects so many coastal cities.

 The rapid growth of Stilt City and large volume of trade had brought wealth in, but the wealth did not flow down to all residents.
 The channel was thus filled with all manner of sea craft, from enormous steel cargo ships under the flags of various Authorities to tiny canoes from which the marrow of the boat had been scraped by the application of fire and ax blade.
 The most common craft, of which there must have been thousands, was an angular home-built wooden boat, driven either by singular canvas sails bound taught on rough wood masts and booms, or by long thin oars that were used to row the boats in deep waters and pole the boats through shallower waters.